PositiveSumData/NationalOralHealthDataPortal/Data/Census_of_School-Based_Health_Centers/README.md

 * **States Service Comparison**.
 Showing all how all states perform on percent of SBHCs providing one of the three selected oral health services.

 * **States All Services Comparison**.
-Showing how all states perform on percent of SBHCs providng all three types of oral health services at once.
+Showing how all states perform on percent of SBHCs providing all three types of oral health services at once.